gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 iron-eyed magicians down from the stage and over to Razi.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" she demanded coldly.

-Razi smiled politely.  "*La*, my apologies, but I don't speak---"
+Razi smiled politely.  "*La*, my apologies, but I don't speak–"

 "Yes you do," the Hett magician said in Avauntois.
 "Where is it?"